mdarfler/cs1/modules/03-logic/_posts/2018-03-03-else-elseif-AND-OR.md

 ### Truth Tables
 A truth table is a way of evaluating all possible outcomes of a logical operation.
 Let's create a scenario in which I want to decide if I should get takeout.
 I only order take out when I'm both hungry and not at home.
 So we might say:
->IF i'm hungry AND I'm not at home, THEN order takeout
+>IF I'm hungry AND I'm not at home, THEN order takeout

 But let's examine all of the possibilities.
 Each statement can either be TRUE or FALSE and there are a total of two statements which means that there are a total of four different combinations of TRUE and FALSE.
 For each of these four combinations we can evaluate whether or not to buy food